Finding Yourself in the Rugged & Beautiful Frank Church Wilderness

-Day 2 – Meet at 8:00 AM in parking lot of the resort.
-In the early season you will drive to the Boundary Creek boat launch, which is a 30 mile (1.5 hour) drive from Stanley.
+Day 2 – Meet at 8:00 AM in the parking lot of the resort.
+In the early season, you will drive to the Boundary Creek boat launch, which is a 30 mile (1.5 hours) drive from Stanley.
 Your car can be shuttled downstream to the take out for $110.
-Later in the season (or if water levels are low) you will fly in to Indian Creek airstrip 25 miles downstream from Boundary Creek.
+Later in the season (or if water levels are low), you will fly into Indian Creek airstrip 25 miles downstream from Boundary Creek.
 This avoids the large rapids at the top of the river.
-If you must fly in the beautiful flight is only 20 minutes and an additional $120.00 (not included in package).
+If you must fly in the beautiful flight is only 20 minutes and an additional $120.00 (not included in the package).
 Your car would then be shuttled from Stanley to the take out.
 All your gear will fly with you.
 Full day of fishing and camping on the Middle Fork of the Salmon!

 Day 2 – 6 – Full days of guided fishing, with continued overnight camping and all meals on the river.
 This is a total of five (5) nights on the river and guided fishing each day!